 Generally speaking, vegetables are a great way to strengthen your bones and maintain good health.
-Moreover, Vitamin C promotes the production of bone-forming cells.
-The antioxidant effect of this vitamin can help and even repair the damage that already exists in your skeletal system.
+Furthermore, Vitamin C promotes the production of bone-forming cells.

-Eating vegetables allows you to increase your bone density.
-So, the greater your bone density, the less likely you’ll experience problems like osteopenia and osteoporosis.
+According to a study published in the PLoS One magazine, eating vegetables allows you to increase your bone density.
+So, the greater your bone density, the less likely you’ll experience problems like osteoporosis in middle-aged and elderly adults.